albinjanssonsand/slam/NOTES.md

-Known limitations to accept in v1: no loop closure, fragile in low-texture or fast-rotation scenes, and monocular scale is arbitrary (fixed by the bootstrap step, not metric) — motivates v2/v3.
+Known limitations to accept in v1: no loop closure, fragile in low-texture or fast-rotation scenes, and monocular scale is arbitrary (fixed by the bootstrap step, not metric).
+This motivates v2/v3.

 ### v1 Components / Libraries